f5devcentral/f5-agility-labs-xc/docs/class4/module2/module2.rst

-Module 1: Creating a HTTP Load Balancer
+Module 2: Creating a WAF Policy
 =====================================

 The first part of the Lab will make use of F5 Distributed Cloud Simulators to emulate the process of setting up two different sites (one in AWS, one on premises)